 - Sealer can enhance the color and beauty of stained, stamped, exposed aggregate, and other ornamental concrete treatments.

-If you’re planning a concrete sealing project, you may still have a few questions about buying and using these products.
-Keep reading to view the answers to several frequently asked questions about choosing and applying concrete sealer.
+If you’re planning a concrete-sealing project, you may still have a few questions about buying and using these products.
+Keep reading for the answers to several frequently asked questions about choosing and applying concrete sealer.

 There are several variables to consider when choosing the right concrete sealer for a project.
-As a general rule, seal driveways with penetrating sealer, indoor floors with acrylic sealer, and concrete countertops with either epoxy sealer or polyurethane sealer.
-Note the differences among these types listed earlier in this article.
+As a general rule, sealing concrete driveways should be done with penetrating sealers, indoor floors with acrylic sealers, and concrete countertops with either an epoxy sealer or a polyurethane sealer.
+Note the differences among these types described in detail in this article.

 Q. Is it better to roll or spray concrete sealer?

 In most cases the best way to apply concrete sealer is with a high-volume, low-pressure (HVLP) or airless sprayer.
 They can handle virtually any sealer and provide optimal control.
 They also allow the user to cover large areas quickly and efficiently.

 Rolling with a ¼- to ⅜-inch nap roller is doable with many water-based and solvent-based sealers.
 It becomes less effective on rough or textured surfaces and with sealers that have a solids content above 35 percent.